T-XIN/5419P-Primer-Courses/README.md

 ## Resources

+- The [NCL library website](https://www.ncl.ac.uk/library/) provides free access to all the books used throughout this course.
+You will be able to fully get access to them after you are fully registered on this programme.
 - [Code repo](https://github.com/johnehunt/beginnerspython3) for book *The Beginners Guide to Python 3 Programming* which provides all exercise codes and solutions.

 ---